SYNOPSIS

 on Broadway

-success.
+she did not know what she was doing, but she did it with great style.
+And her stage career consisted of understudying and getting fired.
+Then lightening strikes when she is cast in The Warrior’s Husband on Broadway, which is a big success.
 Leland Hayward, an agent, believes in her and brings her to Hollywood.
 George Cukor gives her a makeover.
 She stars in Bill of Divorcement with John Barrymore, which is a success.
 In Christopher Strong, the critics dismissed the picture but noticed her.
 She fights her way into Morning Glory, where she wins her first Oscar.
 She plays the part of Jo March in Little Women and becomes a Hollywood superstar.
 But she really wants to star on Broadway.
 But her performance in The Lake was a debacle, and she pays $13,000 to get out of it.
-She finally divorces
+She finally divorces Luddy.
+She loved

 Kate in Sylvia Scarlett

-Luddy.
-She loved playing Alice Adams.
+playing Alice Adams.
 But her career begins a slide in 1933 that wouldn’t quit until 1938.
 She flops in Sylvia Scarlett, opposite Cary Grant.
 She plays a girl in male drag during most of the film.
-In Men are Men and Women are Women she reveals her androgynous nature.
-Howard Hughes lands his plane in the field next to where she is playing golf with Cary Grant, who is Hughes good friend.
-Kate and Howard strike up a serious friendship.
-In Mary Queen of Scots she works with John Ford and falls for
+In Men are Men and Women are Women she reveals her androgynous

 Box Office Poison